Home > Developing Well > Children and young people's wellbeing > Child Poverty

 There is no single definition or measure of child poverty in the UK, and different indicators show different results depending on what and how they measure, and whether poverty is measured before or after housing costs.
 There is often a focus on income-based poverty statistics, though it is important to recognise that poverty is broader than family income.
 It also affects, and is affected by, a range of wider factors as described above.

 The Income Deprivation Affecting Children Index (IDACI) is an estimation of children aged 0-15 living in income poverty based on IMD data.
-Using calculations based on this index, in 2019 almost 7,800 (30.7%) children in Blackpool were estimated to be living in income deprived families, compared to 17.1% nationally.
-This was the highest level in the North West, and second highest nationally (Figure 1).
+Using calculations based on this index, in 2025 approximately 13,775 (55.1%) of children in Blackpool were estimated to be living in income deprived families, compared to 36.7% nationally.
+This was the second highest level in the North West, and eleventh highest nationally (figure 1).

-According to data from the Department of Work and Pensions, in 2019/20 an estimated 5,200 (19.8% - LA rank 40th) Blackpool children aged 0-15 lived in 'absolute' low income families (lower than 60% median income before housing costs in comparison with inflation adjusted 2010/11 figures).
-A total of 6,500 (24.9% - LA rank 35th) were estimated to be living in 'relative' low income families (lower than 60% of the median income each year).
-Both rates are significantly higher than the national average, and whilst estimates are lower than in 2018/19, the overall trend for those in relative low income families is increasing (Figure 2).
+According to data from the Department for Work and Pensions, in 2024/25 an estimated 7,817 Blackpool children aged 0-15 lived in 'absolute' low income families (30.5% - ranked 19th highest proportion from all upper tier local authorities).
+Absolute low income measures number and proportions of individuals who have household incomes 60% below the average in the financial year ending 2025 and is adjusted for inflation, before housing costs.
+The same proportion/number were estimated to be living in 'relative' low income families (lower than 60% of the median income each year).* Both rates are significantly higher than the national average, and the overall trend for both measures have levelled, after a period of increases (figure 2).

-Nine of the 21 wards in Blackpool fall into the most deprived 10% nationally, as measured by the Income Deprivation Affecting Children Index (2019 data).
-The estimated percentage of children (0-15 years) living in low-income families varies considerably across Blackpool, from 10.6% in Norbreck to 63.4% in Bloomfield (Figure 3).15
+Eight of the 21 wards in Blackpool fall into the most deprived 10% nationally, as measured by the Income Deprivation Affecting Children Index (2025 data).
+The estimated percentage of children (0-15 years) living in low-income families varies considerably across Blackpool, from 21% in Norbreck to 90% in Bloomfield (figure 3).

 Universal Credit

-Universal credit is a payment to support living costs for those who are unemployed or on a low income.
-Universal Credit is operated by the Department of Work and Pensions and replaces the following six working-age benefits with a single payment:
+Universal Credit (UC) is a payment to support living costs for those who are unemployed or on a low income.
+Universal Credit is operated by the Department for Work and Pensions and replaces the following six working-age benefits with a single payment:

 • Income Support